pitdicker/pitdicker.github.io/_posts/2019-12-24-Writing-a-seqlock-in-Rust.md

 ```

 I probably made plenty of mistakes.
 But this exploring is fun.
-I love to read the educational deep-dive posts about Rust (There seemed to be more of those around the Rust 1.0 time), and wished there were more about writing unsafe code and concurrency.
-This is my small contributen.
-Please comment on whatever can be improved here!
+I love to read the educational deep-dive posts about Rust (there seemed to be more of those around the Rust 1.0 time), and wished there were more about writing unsafe code and concurrency.
+This is my small contribution.
+Please comment on whatever can be improved!